Do You Need a Bathroom Remodel Permit? Complete Guide

 You'll typically need a building permit when:

-- Removing or modifying walls (especially load-bearing walls)
+- Removing or modifying walls, especially load-bearing walls, which require structural engineering

-- Installing a new exhaust fan where no vent exists (requires ductwork)
+- Installing a new exhaust fan where no vent exists, requires both electrical and mechanical permits, and ductwork to the exterior

 When You DON'T Need a Permit